Travis Lulay believes God gave him the ability to play football; he refuses to waste that gift

 The B.C.
 Catholic

 Caption: Travis Lulay takes a break during a B.C.
 Lions practice at B.C.
 Place Stadium.
 Coaches and teammates admire Lulay’s leadership ability and character on and off the field.
-Photo by Malin Jordan / The B.C.
+Photo by Nathan Rumohr / The B.C.
 Catholic

 B.C.
 Lions quarterback Travis Lulay has gone through a lot of adversity in his football career.
 But thanks to a strong grounding in his Catholic faith, the CFL’s 2011 Most Outstanding Player has overcome those challenges and now ranks as one of the top quarterbacks in Canadian football.